Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 But how does this let folks get a new priming series?

-And what is a priming series?
+What is a priming series?

 Here’s the specific language that opens the door for it…